 Peter will be joining us again at MPS for his sixth season.
 Peter is from the UK with a degree in Engineering from Bristol University.
 That clearly not being his passion, he made his way over to Whistler, BC where he spends his time enjoying the outdoors and taking in all it has to offer.
 When Pete's not on his skis you can find him, hiking, climbing, paddling and wearing old man’s beard whenever possible!
 Give Pete a couple more years and you may find him signing off as 'Pilot Pete'!.
 Peter recently completed the ACMG Assistant Ski Guide program and will be helping lead guide part-time for us this season.

 Gary is Tom and Carolyn's son and is a journeyman automotive mechanic from Calgary.
-Gary is tailguiding as well as taking on the role of Assistant Manager this year.
-Gary spent this summer learning boat upholstery and in his spare time he enjoys watersports on his own boat.
-Gary is a keen sledder also and takes every opportunity he can to get out for rip!
+Gary is tailguiding as well as taking on the role of Assistant Manager.
+This is his tenth year with MPS.
+Gary spent time with Tom this summer renovating the lodge.
+He created a beautiful mountain scene in the dining area.
+Check it out!.

 Anne grew up skiing in Quebec, but a season in La Grave, France, quickly made her realize that she needed more than the hills of Quebec.
 Shortly after returning from the Alps, she packed her bags and headed west to Rossland, B.C.
 Anne skied in the Kootenays for a season before enrolling in an Adventure Tourism Diploma in Golden, B.C.
 After some time working as a tour guide in the Rockies, Anne then moved to the coast to guide snowmobiling in Whistler.
 Anne is now looking forward to another great season of skiing powder at MPS.